 Unsurprisingly, this happens regularly in the James Bond novels.
 Some (Mr. Big, who has actually put quite a bit of thought into it) are smarter about it than others (Red Grant, where even Bond notices).
 However, the highlight has to be The Man with the Golden Gun, when it's actually not Bond, but M who gets this treatment from Russia's newest assassin, James Bond.

 In From Russia with Love, the Soviet Chessmaster Kronsteen lays a complicated and near-perfect trap for James Bond.
 Everything works as planned, all the pawns including Bond go through their predicted moves, and Bond gets exactly where the Soviets wanted him.
-But at the crucial moment the assasin Red Donovan - an Irishman who hates the English - makes the fatal mistake of engaging in prolonged crowing, boasting and gloating instead of just going ahead with his assinged task of killing Bond.
+But at the crucial moment the assassin Red Donovan - an Irishman who hates the English - makes the fatal mistake of engaging in prolonged crowing, boasting and gloating instead of just going ahead with his assigned task of killing Bond.
 This allows Bond the chance to improvise a desperate last-moment plan which works, enabling him to kill Donovan and use the information which Donovan carelessly revealed in order to catch the senior Soviet operative Rosa Klebb.